-- To adopt a section of our local North East Kent coastline. - .
-To help look after your section by acting as the 'eyes and ears' of the coastline - Undertake activity surveys each month, and contribute towards related citizen science surveys - such as 'Shoresearch' identification - when close to my bay. - Perform your volunteer tasks safely, looking out for and recording any potential dangers see health and safety advice. - Be respectful of the wildlife and environment in which you are working, by following Thanet's Coastal Codes (or related for other areas), local PSPO (public space protection orders) and bay information signs, when out on the foreshore. - To take an interest in your role as Coastal Warden, and work towards achieving the aims of the volunteering scheme. - To consider developing your role by attending one or more optional training sessions, volunteering at events, or helping with related citizen science or volunteering opportunities. - Maintain good relations with staff and other volunteers. - Act as an ambassador for the volunteering and NEKMPA management scheme, and be courteous to the public.
+- To adopt a section of our local North East Kent coastline. - To help look after your section by acting as the 'eyes and ears' of the coastline - Report Incidents things needed to be acted upon.
+Also undertake activity surveys each month - and help contribute towards related citizen science surveys - such as 'Shoresearch' identification, when close to your bay. - Perform your volunteer tasks safely, looking out for and recording any potential dangers see health and safety advice. - Be respectful of the wildlife and environment in which you are working, by following Thanet's Coastal Codes (or related for other areas), local PSPO (public space protection orders) and bay information signs, when out on the foreshore. - To take an interest in your role as Coastal Warden, and work towards achieving the aims of the volunteer scheme. - To consider developing your role by attending one or more optional training sessions, volunteering at events, or helping with other related citizen science or volunteering opportunities - so that we have collaboration across projects and other initiatives. - Maintain good relations with staff and other volunteers. - Act as an ambassador for volunteering and the NEKMPA management scheme, and be courteous to the public.